Yana’s mental health tool for Spanish speakers nears 5 million users – TechCrunch

-Andrea Campos has struggled with depression since she was 8 years old.
+Andrea Campos has struggled with depression since she was eight years old.
 Over the years, she’s tried all sorts of therapies — from behavioral to pharmacotherapy.

 In 2017, when Campos was in her early 20s, she learned to program and created a system to help manage her mental health.
-It started as a personal project but as she talked to more people, Campos realized that many others might benefit from the system as well.
+It started as a personal project, but as she talked to more people, Campos realized that many others might benefit from the system as well.

-So, she then built an application to provide access to mental health tools to Spanish-speaking people and began testing it with a small group of people.
+So she built an application to provide access to mental health tools for Spanish-speaking people and began testing it with a small group.
 At first, Campos herself was her own chatbot, texting with users who were tired of dealing with depression.

 “During the month, I was pretending I was an app, and would send these people a list of activities they had to complete during the day, such as writing in a gratitude journal, and then asking them how those activities made them feel,” Campos recalls.